FHIR International Patient Summary

 XX.2.3 Occupational Data for Health Option

 Content Creators implementing this option shall create Occupational Data for Health information that complies with the Occupational Data for Health IG as entries to the Social History Section.
-The deaitls are deffined in the TBD.
+The details are defined in the ODH Option.

 This option stipulates that the Social History Section has the new optionality of Must Support.
 Minimally, a system claiming the Occupational Data for Health Option SHALL include an entry for Usual Work of Past Or Present Job, or Both.
 If the system collects any of the following work observations, these shall also be supported as Must Support: